Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 <img src="static/images/adminerror.png">
 <br>
 When I was builing the database structure and creating an admin login superuser, I got an error message when I tried python3 manage.py runserver and typed in /admin/ at the end of the address bar.
+This was because I started the project Front End and had been using python3 -m http.server to run my project.
+When I ttried to open the admin site I had an error because I hadn't created any views or translated my site into the Django framework
 <br>

 ## Credits